-This article shows how you can use a $75 consumer class router to support two different networks.
+Shows how you can use a $75 consumer class router and dd-wrt to support 2 networks.
+It will create a secondary network for guests and visitors.
 Besides the usual primary network, it will create a secondary network supporting both wireless and wired connections.
 The secondary network could be used to provide internet access to customers or visitors.

 The router is assumed to be flashed with open source DD-Wrt firmware.
 This firmware adds some business class features to your router.
 The router will be configured by taking advantage of two features that allow network traffic to be separated:

 - VLANs, allows wired LAN ports to be grouped and each group to be treated differently.

 - multiple SSIDs, allows multiple wireless network names (SSID) and security settings.
 The traffic over each SSID can be treated differently.

 The router is assumed to be running open source DD-Wrt firmware and configured for a single wired and wireless network.
 The router should also be configured for shell access (ssh) or telnet.
 Further, the reader should have a basic understanding of

 - the web based user interface (WebGUI)